SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/ex20add.png" width="70%">

-7. Add the **Identifier** information (Email adress) of the new test user in the Add Administrator window and click on the **Save**-button.
+7. Add the **Identifier** information (Email address) of the new test user in the Add Administrator window and click on the **Save**-button.

 <br><img src="/exercises/ex2/images/ex200user3.png" width="70%">

-7. Now we can check the User and his authorizations.
+8. Now we can check the User and his authorizations.
 The assignment of the following authorizations is critical.
 You will manage them ideally as part of your identity lifecycle process.
 - Manage Corporate Identity Providers
 - Manage Tenant Configuration